Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

-The experimental technique presented in this paper can be used to probe non-equilibrium dynamics in 2D Bose gases across the BKT transition \cite{Mathey2010,Mathey2017,Schole2012}.
+The experimental technique presented in this paper can be used to probe non-equilibrium dynamics across the BKT transition \cite{Mathey2010,Mathey2017,Schole2012}.
 Furthermore, the pair of 2D gases in two trap minima can be coupled via quantum tunneling, to investigate the coupled bilayer XY model \cite{Mathey2007} and Josephson dynamics in low-dimensional quantum gases \cite{Nieuwkerk2019,Zhu2021}.

 We acknowledge discussions with Junichi Okamoto, Beilei Zhu and Zoran Hadzibabic.
 This work was supported by the EPSRC Grant Reference EP/S013105/1.
-S. S. acknowledges Murata scholarship foundation, Ezoe foundation, Daishin foundation and St.Hilda's College for financial support.
+S. S. acknowledges Murata scholarship foundation, Ezoe foundation, Daishin foundation and St Hilda's College for financial support.
 D. G., A. B., A. J. B. and K. L. thank the EPSRC for doctoral training funding.
 L. M. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) in the framework of SFB 925 – project ID 170620586 and the excellence cluster `Advanced Imaging of Matter’ - EXC 2056 - project ID 390715994.
 V.P.S. acknowledges funding by the Cluster of Excellence `QuantumFrontiers' - EXC 2123 - project ID 390837967.